angular/angular/DEV_ENVIRONMENT.md

 5. From the root of the project, run `npm install`.

-To build the components in dev mode, run `gulp build:components`.
+To build Material in dev mode, run `gulp material:build`.
-To build the components in release mode, run `gulp build:release`
+To build Material in release mode, run `gulp material:build-release`

 To bring up a local server, run `gulp serve:devapp`.
 This will automatically watch for changes and rebuild.
 The browser should refresh automatically when changes are made.